-Reviewing Content Focus Statement: Teacher engages students in brief review v of content that highlights the cumulative nature of the content.
-Desired Effect: Evidence (formative data) demonstrates stu dents know the previously taught critical content.
-Example Teacher Instructional Techniques (Check all that it apply) □ Begin lesson with a brief review of previously taught conter Use a scaffolding process to systematically show the cumu elationships between ideas and consciously analyze how one idea relates to another elationships between deas and consciously analyze now one idea Brief summary Problem that must be solved using previous inform ation Questions that require a review of content Demonstration Brief practice test or exercise Warm-up activity □□ Ask students to demonstrate increased fluency and/or acc Example Teacher Techniques for Monitoring for Learnin g (Check all that apply) □ Use a Group Activity to monitor that students know the pr □ Use Student Work (Recording and Representing) to moni □ Use Response Methods to monitor that students know the □ Use Questioning Sequences to monitor that students know the students who demonstrate achievement of the desired effect that evidence is obtained as the teacher uses a monitoring technique.
-Check all that apply.) . . eas and consciously analyze how one idea relates to another □ Summarize the cumulative nature of the content I previous content (e.g. artifacts, pretests, warm-up activities) Explain previously taught concepts Demonstrate increased fluency and/or accuracy of previou elv taught processes ng student evidence and determining how many students demonstrate the desired learning (Check all that apply) ig student evidence and determining now many students □□ Reteach or use a new teacher technique □□ Modify task □□ Reorganize groups □□ Provide additional resources □□ Utilize peer resources
+Reviewing Content Focus Statement: Teacher engages students in brief review of content that at highlights the cumulative nature of the content.
+Desired Effect: Evidence (formative data) demonstrates students know the e previously taught critical content.
+Example Teacher Instructional Techniques (Check all that apply) □□ Begin lesson with a brief review of previously taught content □□ Use a scaffolding process to systematically show the cumulative nature of □□ Use specific strategies to help students identify basic relationships be relates to another • Brief summary • Problem that must be solved using previous information • Questions that require a review of content DemonstrationBrief practice test or exercise Brief practice test or exerciseWarm-up activity □□ Ask students to demonstrate increased fluency and/or accuracy of previou Example Teacher Techniques for Monitoring for Learning (Check all the nat apply) □□ Use a Group Activity to monitor that students know the previously taught □□ Use Student Work (Recording and Representing) to monitor that students □□ Use Response Methods to monitor that students know the previously taugened Use Questioning Sequences to monitor that students know the previousl Example Student Evidence of Desired Effect (Percent of students who described to the students who described the students where the students where the stu ts know the previously taught critical content ught critical content sly taught critical content demonstrate achievement of the desired effect that students know the previously taught critical content.
+Student evidence is ob Check all that apply.)
+Stained as the teacher uses a monitoring technique. □□ Identify basic relationships between current and prior ideas and conscie □□ Summarize the cumulative nature of the content □□ Response to class activities demonstrates students recall previous conte □□ Explain previously taught concepts □□ Demonstrate increased fluency and/or accuracy of previously taught process tent (e.g. artifacts, pretests, warm-up activities) Example Adaptations a teacher can make after monitoring student evi idence and determining how many students demonstrate the desired learning (Check all that apply) · - Modify task Provide additional resources